 - Meal prep perfection.
 It tastes lovely reheated all week long.

-- The soup is gluten free, dairy free, paleo, low carb, Whole30, and keto.
+- The soup is gluten free, paleo, low carb, Whole30, and keto.

 This recipe is actually an oldie, but I've revamped it quite a bit after going through all of your feedback.